Panhead Vs. Shovelhead: Core Difference Overview

 The displacement capacity is essential for motorcycle engines.
 An engine can generate more power with a higher displacement rate.
 So, we should look at the displacement rate of the Shovelhead and Panhead engines.

-For Panhead, there’re two different variations.
+For Panhead, there are two different variations.
 These two variations have different displacement capacities.
 These are:

-1. The larger Shovelhead engine has 80 cubic inches of displacement capacity.
-It is understandable because Harley introduced the engine to accommodate the bigger motorcycle models.
+• The larger Shovelhead engine has 80 cubic inches of displacement capacity.
+This is understandable because Harley introduced the engine to accommodate bigger motorcycle models.

-2. The smaller version of the Shovelhead engine has 74 cubic inches of displacement rating.
+• The smaller shovelhead engine has a displacement rate of 74 cubic inches.
 It is slightly bigger than the F and FL version of the Panhead engine.
-It was introduced for the Harley low-rider FXS models in 1977 motor show.
+They introduced it for the Harley low-rider FXS models in the 1977 motor show.

-As you see, Harley had made the Shovelhead engine considerably bigger than Panhead engines.
+As you see, Harley had made the Shovelhead engine considerably bigger than the Panhead engine.
 They did it purposefully to help their bigger and more powerful engine get more torque.
 It is also crucial to boost motorcycles’ speed and riding performance.

 Shovelhead Engines: